huplay/demo-LLM-zoo-java/modelConfig/README.md

 All Llama 2 and 3 models has a base version, and a fine-tuned version for chat (instruct).

-The weights and the code is completely public for Llama 2 and 3, free to use even in commercial products.
+The weights and the code are completely public for Llama 2 and 3, free to use even in commercial products.
 (Companies over 700 million monthly users has to request the licence.)

 Vocabulary size is 32,000 for Llama 1, 2; and 128,000 for Llama 3.